Help us to be there to support mental wellbeing

 Marilyn stepped down as Acting Chair in May 2019, having taken on this role during a challenging time.
 With new trustees on the Board and the charity in a stable position, she has handed over the Chair position but will remain on the board as a Trustee.

-Charles is the chair of the Marketing & Fundraising Sub- Committee which supports the charity to raise its profile and its fundraising work.
+Charles has been a Trustee of Mind in Kingston since 2017 and chairs the Marketing & Fundraising Sub-Committee which supports the charity to raise its profile and its fundraising work.
+Charles uses his own experience with mental health issues as inspiration to campaign for better mental health for all.

 Catherine joined the Board in November 2019 as a Trustee, bringing her extensive knowledge of HR with her.
 In her role as HR Director for a large company she supports employees with a range of work and health issues, including occupational health, and understands the importance of maintaining good physical and mental wellbeing.